Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/introduction.rst

 - OpenGL render

 You can switch between the Object and Edit Modes with the :kbd:`Tab` key.
-You can change to any mode by selecting the desired *Mode* in the menu in the 3d view header.
+You can change to any mode by selecting the desired *Mode* in the menu in the 3D View header.

 Visualization